Related publications

 If a supplier offers to reduce your direct debit, this doesn’t mean they‘re reducing the amount you pay for your energy.
 If you use more energy than your direct debit covers, you could end up with a big bill later.

 You could lose your Warm Home Discount if you switch to a smaller supplier.
 Suppliers with more than 150,000 customers are legally obliged to offer this, so check before you switch.
-You can find a list of suppliers that are part of the discount scheme on the government website.
+You can find a list of suppliers that are part of the discount scheme on Gov.uk.

 You might not be able to switch if you:

 Don’t ignore any debt recovery letters.
 If you’re in debt, get advice.
-You can still look for a better deal on your gas and electricity if you’re in debt, which could make it easier to repay what you owe.
-Citizens Advice has more information on how to switch energy supplier if you’re in debt.
+You can still look for a better deal on your energy, which could make it easier to repay what you owe.
+Citizens Advice has more information about how to switch energy supplier if you’re in debt.

 If you need help with paying your energy bills or switching energy suppliers, contact:

-You can find more information about switching energy supplier from Ofgem.
+You can find more information about switching tariff or energy supplier at Ofgem.